-- Must be sentenced by Circuit Courts and/or the Virginia Parole Board. - Cannot be in addition to felony incarceration greater than 12 months. - Must not be a violent felon offender as defined by §19.2-316.1, of the Code of Virginia. - Must have no self-injury or suicidal attempts within the past 12 months. - Potential program participants currently taking or who have been medically approved to stop taking prescribed mental health medications within 60 days of referral or intake will be assessed on a case-by-case basis.
+- Must be sentenced by Circuit Courts and/or the Virginia Parole Board. - Cannot be in addition to felony incarceration greater than 12 months. - Must not be a violent felon offender as defined by §19.2-316.1, of the Code of Virginia. - Must have no self-injury or suicidal/homicidal attempts and/or suicidal/homicidal ideations within the past 12 months. - Potential program participants currently taking or who have been medically approved to stop taking prescribed mental health medications within 90 days of referral or intake will be assessed on a case-by-case basis.